jhudsl/GDSCN_Book_swirl/docs/02-student_instructions.md

 - If you have multiple Google accounts, make sure you give them the username that you will be using to access AnVIL

 :::{.warning}
 It is *very important* that you share the Google account you will be using to access AnVIL with with your instructor!
-Otherwise, the instructor cannot add you to billing projects or Workspaces, and you will be unable to proceed with your assignments.
+Otherwise, the instructor cannot add you to Billing Projects or Workspaces, and you will be unable to proceed with your assignments.
 :::

 ## Access Materials